 NOTE: The consent is still required where an applicant being a devisee/beneficiary/next-of-kin is also the executor/administrator or trustee.

 Consent of Executor, Administrator or Trustee

-If the consent of a person other than the Executor, Administrator or Trustee is required than reference to the consent should be included on the form and the consent uploaded into the ELNO workspace.
-For example the following wording should be added:
+If the consent of a person other than the Executor, Administrator or Trustee is required then reference to the consent should be included on the form and the consent uploaded into the ELNO workspace.

 Attachments where consent is required